 Your public profile information (name, location, job title) is visible to other users.
 Your email and phone number are never displayed publicly — they're used only for account verification and to notify subjects of new records about them.
 Submitted records may be public depending on their status.

 We use Supabase for database storage, Vercel for hosting, and Resend for email delivery.
 These services have their own privacy policies.
 We only share what's necessary for the platform to function.
+Note that third-party infrastructure providers may retain server-level logs (such as IP addresses and request timestamps) subject to their own data retention policies, which are outside DNounce's control.

 You can request to delete your account at any time from Settings.
 When you delete your account, your login and personal details are removed.
 However, records you submitted may remain on the platform as they involve other parties.
+For anonymous Anonymity Granted submissions, there is no identity data linked to the record to delete — the severing of identity occurred at the time of submission.

 We use minimal cookies — just enough to keep you logged in and remember your preferences.
 We don't use advertising or tracking cookies.